Missing Alabama inmate, corrections officer in custody in Indiana after chase - East Idaho News

 Authorities believe the vehicle may have had mechanical problems that prompted the abrupt stop in the area.

-It is possible, given the time the two have been on the run, they are no longer in the country, the sheriff said.

-“That’s something we’re also considering and trying to follow up, especially with Mexican and Canadian authorities,” Singleton said.

-Vicky White, 56, and Casey White, 38, who are not related, knew each other since at least 2020 and had developed a romantic relationship, the sheriff told CNN earlier this week.
+Vicky White, 56, and Casey White, 38, are not related.
+They have known each other since at least 2020 and had developed a romantic relationship, the sheriff told CNN earlier this week.

 Prior to their disappearance, Vicky White had announced plans to retire and sold her home for a price well below market value.